Are You Guilty of Emotional Avoidance?

 - I can’t function without a morning cup of coffee/tea/cola drink.
 True/False

 - I arrive at my job early so that I can be relaxed and start my day with a refreshed attitude.
 True/False

 - My husband just doesn’t understand me.
 True/False

 - My children seem to do just the opposite of what I tell them to do.
 True/False

 - Mondays are the worst days of the week.
 True/False

 - I look for excuses not to go to work.
 True/False

 If you find that over 50% of these statements are true but in a very negative sense; then it is time to carefully assess your situation.
 You may want to consider engaging the services of a good Counselor and/or checking with your physician to insure no permanent damage has been done.
 Having a good friend to confide in is also a good method of coming to grips with your problems.
 Make sure that this friend is truthful and not one who will only tell you what you want to hear.

 Developing a hobby is another form of release.
 Flower arranging, crocheting or cooking can be profitable past-times.
 Just make sure that your hobby doesn't become another source of stress for you.
 A walk in the park with a good friend (either human or animal) is another area of consideration.
 It has been proven that having a pet to take care of is a great way of eliminating stress.
 Just make sure that your pet is not "high maintenance" or you may experience even greater stress.
 The smaller the dog the larger the need!

 Don’t forget to take a break or mini-vacation whenever possible even if you only go outside and admire a bird cheerfully singing—he’s got the right attitude!
 Taking a relaxing drive in the country or going to the museum or art gallery is a great cultural way of taking it easy.
-Just remember: emotional suicide doesn't have to happen unless you let it!
+Just remember: Emotional Avoidance doesn't have to happen unless you let it!